-The Board of Directors currently consists of five directors.
+The articles of the Corporation provide for a minimum of one (1) and a maximum of fifteen (15) directors.
+The Board of Directors currently consists of six directors.
 Unless otherwise specified, the persons named in the enclosed form of proxy intend to vote FOR the election of the six nominees whose names are set forth below.
-Each director will hold office until the next annual meeting of shareholders or until the election of his successor, unless he resigns or his office becomes vacant by removal, death or other cause.
-All of the persons named in the table below are currently directors of the Corporation.
+Each director will hold office until the next annual meeting of shareholders or until the election of his or her successor, unless he or she resigns or his or her office becomes vacant by removal, death or other cause.
+All of the Nominee Directors named in the table below are currently members of the Board of Directors of the Corporation with the exception of Ms. Jennie S. Hwang, Ms. Nathalie Le Prohon and Mr. James T. Fahey who are new nominees.
+Messrs.
+Dennis Wood, John Davis and Jean Bazin will not stand for reelection at the Meeting.
+We thank Messrs.
+Wood, Davis and Bazin for their dedication and contribution to the Corporation.